MeepWagon/Angelus-Study/IT Study/The OSI Model.md

 	- What is an end system?:
 - End systems are connected together via a network of communications links and packet switches.
 - The OSI model is an conceptual abstraction of networking that divides network functions into 7 different layers.
 Each layer of the OSI model is depends on the operations of the layer under it.
-	- Layer 1 (The physical layer): Transmits raw bit streams over a physical medium.
+	- *Layer 1, the physical layer:* Transmits raw bit streams over a physical medium.
 		- *Physical Layer Functions:* Turning bits of data into signals that can be transmitted over cables (called encoding), and turning these signals back into data at the reciever (decoding).
 It uses modulation to ensure data is transmitted correctly and demodulation to retrieve it at the other end.
 This layer also decides how data flows through transmission modes and controls the speed and timing of data transmission.
 		- *Network Topologies:* Networks topologies describe how different devices are connected together.
 (Expand on this)
 		- *Physical Layer Protocols:* Ethernet, widely used for wired networks.
 Wi-Fi, for wireless communications.
 Bluetooth, for short-range wireless communication.
 And USB, for connecting devices over short ranges.
-	- Layer 2 (The data link layer): Responsible for node to node delivery of data within the LAN.
+	- *Layer 2, the data link layer:* Responsible for node to node delivery of data within the LAN.
 		- The data link layer is further divided into sub layers which go as follows:
 			- *Logical Link Control (LLC)/ SNAP:* The sub-layer of the data link layer that deals with synchronization, multiplexing, the flow of data among applications and services, and error checking as well.
 The basic model of the LLC is modeled after the HDLC protocol.
 The LLC is encapsulated in the MAC frame.
 			- *Media Access Control (MAC):* The mac sublayer manages device interactions.
 Responsible for addressing frames, and also controls physical media access.
 The data link layer receives information in the form of packets from the network layer above it.
 It divides these packets into "frames" and sends those frames bit-by-bit to the underlying physical layer.